 Hey kids, we're the barbarians at the gates!

--Robert Rauchenberg, drunk on top of a ladder, in the film Painters Painting.
+"My work is an invitation to look elsewhere."-Robert Rauchenberg, drunk on top of a ladder, in the film Painters Painting.

 An art critic for the Times of London has penned a piece declaring Pop art intolerably passé.